 Undecided students are those who know a professional field they want to pursue but aren't sure of the specific major yet.
 If you know you want to get your degree in education but are not sure which major you want, you are undecided.
 Likewise, if you know you want a business degree but don't know which business major you want, you are undecided.

 Major Exploration at the University of West Georgia

 UWG students have a number of options to explore the undergraduate majors available on campus:

 The Advising Center, the College of Education Advisement Center, and the Richards College of Business all have advisors dedicated to students who are undeclared or undecided.
 Advisors will help you learn about the path to graduation in a major and see if that fits what you like to do in the classroom.

 Career Counselors will ask just the right questions to find out what motivates you to work hard and what kinds of jobs will be rewarding for you.
 Career Counselors will help you identify your priorities in a career and see how your personality matches careers that meet your priorities.
 Once you have a career (or two) in mind, Career Counselors will refer you to an advisor to learn about the degree(s) that help you enter your chosen career field.

 3. Attend Major Things: An Advising Center Original Series

 Starting Fall 2017, the Advising Center will host this series of events highlighting various interests and exploring unexpected careers that can come from unexpected majors!
 You will see advisors, faculty, and alumni at these events to help you realize that many times, you don't have to major in X to pursue a career in X!
-We'll help demystify the process of finding the major that alligns with your skills and interests!
+We'll help demystify the process of finding the major that aligns with your skills and interests!